“‘You have kept the good wine until now. Jesus did this at the beginning of his signs at Cana in Galilee and so reveal his glory.” John 2:1-11.

 But I could say now, this was the first glimpse of my family as I had come to know them, many years later, and all I have left is this fond memory.

 After members of the class presented their memoir piece, the teacher had one bit of advice; namely, there has to be glue, a structure or armature that holds the story together.
-It’s the element that helps to create the tension, drama or suspense.
+It’s the element that helps to create tension, drama, or suspense.

 For centuries, scholars have poured over this reading for its dramatic action, Jesus’s response to Mary’s request, his service to the couple whose names are lost to us, and the vast quantity of wine that filled these jars.

-There was so much wine to satisfy those lucky to be invited as well as leftover wine for the many who were outside the doors and not welcomed.
+So much wine satisfied those lucky guests as well as the leftover wine for those outside the doors.
 Six jars would amount to 120 to 180 gallons of wine: an abundance like the gifts of the Magi, or the generous words at the Jordan River about the beloved son, this miracle reveals God’s glory.

-We call this an epiphany or manifestation that would mark Jesus life’s work and his person-to-person healing ministry.
+We call this an epiphany or manifestation that would mark Jesus’ life work and his person-to-person healing ministry.

-For Jesus this is the transformative moment in gradually becoming aware of his spiritual powers.
+For Jesus, this is the transformative moment as he gradually becomes aware of his spiritual powers.
 You may call this the structure or glue that holds together the entire gospel narrative.

 This wedding feast is the first memory of a community who recall Jesus’s saving powers, and like me at three and a half, these followers of Jesus realized they too are joined in a faith community or family.
 It was their task and ours to continue this mission of his.